"The Ultimate Guide to Cooking Perfect Dried Beans: Tips and Techniques"

 10. Do not stir beans until done, it releases the starch causing the bottom to stick or burn.
 Perfect beans will have a clean bottom of the pan at the end of cooking.

-PRO TIP: Miso and soy sauce are live foods, they contain active enzymes, waiting to be awakened as a probiotic and join your micro biome family.
+Pro Tip: Miso and soy sauce are live foods, they contain active enzymes, waiting to be awakened as a probiotic and join your micro biome family.
 If they are boiled, they die.
 So always be conscious of not boiling once added.
 It is so easy to make mistakes.

 MARY'S TIP: If you want to use the beans for future dishes to keep longer, separate some first, then add vegetables to the ones you will be using right away.
 Beans by themselves can keep for a good week in the fridge.